pcdshub/pcdshub.github.io/source/style.rst

 Classes, Methods, and Functions
 -------------------------------
-If they not intended to be called by a user, a 1-liner will do.
+If they are not intended to be called by a user, a 1-liner will do.
 Otherwise, please also include sections as specified by `numpydoc`_.

 One-liner docstrings: